-Q: What do I need to get into a dispensary?
+Q: What do I need to do to get into a dispensary?

 Temporary paperwork and supporting documentation is valid for entry and purchase at dispensaries for 60 days from the date on your Physician’s Certification.
 After 60 days the temporary paperwork becomes void.
 If you have not received your state issued MMJ License within 60 days you need to contact the MMJ Registry to find out more information.